 You’ll also acquire knowledge that is critical for operating in a professional and safe capacity.
 Not only how to properly operate the tattoo machine and other equipment, but also how to ensure that everything you use is properly sterilized.

-Unfortunately, those apprenticeships are unpaid.
+Unfortunately, those apprenticeships are unpaid, or minimally paid.
 But this is your professional education.
 Think of it like going to college or a technical school, none of which pay you but they are important first steps for many careers.
 Jst remember, you will earn a good tattoo artist salary if you continue to push through and complete your learning.

 Unless you can live with your parents while you’re apprenticing, you’ll have to get a job to pay the bills while learning your trade on the side.
 Slinging coffee, washing dishes, and mopping floors probably aren’t part of your career plan, but after a year or two, you should be able to start pursuing your dream of tattooing for a living.

 What Your Apprenticeship Will Be Like